-- SAP should never have acquired Sybase (more than 1/2 of which was for its mobility, which turned out not to be legitimate).
+- SAP should never have acquired Sybase (more than 1/2 of which was for its mobility, which was not legitimate).

-- SAP should have course-corrected and dumped HANA when all of the early problems surfaced rather than doubling down.
+- SAP should have course-corrected and dumped HANA when the early problems surfaced rather than doubling down.

 Sick of HANA?